 Tin Mill Brewing Company, in Hermann at First and Gutenberg: Here you can tour the brewery and taste their beers which include seasonals in addition to the regular line of beers, wheat beers and pilsners.
 The Oktoberfest beer is dark and very malty.
 Food is also available on the premises.

-To stay, there is the Inn at the Hermannhof, and the Alpenhorn Gasthaus which offers four-course Wine Country Dinners and nightly Chocolate and Wine Cellar Rendevous.
+To stay, there is the Inn at the Hermannhof, and the Vallet House (formerly the Alpenhorn Gasthaus) which offers four-course Wine Country Dinners and nightly Chocolate and Wine Cellar Rendevous.
 The Hermann Hill Inn is a luxury boutique hotel with 20 suites and cottages.
 I understand that all are very good.